Inside the agonising task of identifying Ukraine’s thousands of war dead

-Bryony Gooch speaks to a forensic specialist about the ongoing work to identify bodies in Ukraine after Moscow agreed to return thousands of the fallen
+Bryony Gooch speaks to a forensic specialist about the ongoing work to put names to bodies in Ukraine after Moscow agreed to return thousands of the fallen

-Ukrainians in forensics suits unloading thousands of bodies of their fallen countrymen from refrigerated vehicles makes for a depressing spectacle.
+Ukrainians in forensic suits unloading thousands of bodies of their fallen countrymen from refrigerated vehicles makes for a depressing spectacle.

-The International Committee of the Red Cross, has a caseload of 154,200 people missing from both sides of the frontline as of August, whose fate or whereabouts remain unknown, It is expected it will take decades for families to receive answers about their loved ones.
+The International Committee of the Red Cross (ICRC) has a caseload of 154,200 people missing from both sides of the front line as of August, whose fate or whereabouts remain unknown.
+It is expected that it will take decades for families to receive answers about their loved ones.

-A deal brokered in Istanbul between the two warring sides during the summer - one of the few positive outcomes of the US-organised peace talks to date - saw Moscow return significantly more - some 6,000.
-This repatriation, which took place in June, was so large that they had to receive the bodies by trains.
+A deal brokered in Istanbul between the two warring sides during the summer – one of the few positive outcomes of the US-organised peace talks to date – saw Moscow return significantly more, some 6,000.
+This repatriation, which took place in June, was so large that they had to receive the bodies by train.

 Niamh Smith, a forensic specialist working in Ukraine for the ICRC, said the exchanges of fallen soldiers are usually silent, respectful affairs.